GothicKit/ZenKit/readme.md

 ```

 For more examples on how to use _ZenKit_, take a look into the [examples][] directory and [phoenix studio][] repository.

-## Versioning

-_ZenKit_ uses [semantic versioning](https://semver.org/).
-Before updating _ZenKit_ in your application, make sure
-that you are aware of potential breaking changes to the API.
-A detailed log of changes can be found in
-[changelog.md](changelog.md) as well as the releases section of the GitHub repository page.

-The `main` branch is used for _ZenKit_ development and contains potentially breaking changes without any kind of
-warning.
-Each minor version of _ZenKit_ will get its own branch (e.g. `v1.0`).
-Within these branches API stability is
-guaranteed and patches will be merged into them as required.
-Patches will be backported to the last minor as well (i.e.
-if `v1.3.4` is a bugfix-release, its contents will be backported to `v1.2.*` but not `v1.1.*` or any previous version).

 ## Licensing